-In this article we will have a close look at some games played in this opening and we will see some examples of how black can play without releasing the center and still create practical problems for white.
+In this article, we will have a close look at some games played in this opening and we will see some examples of how black can play without releasing the center and still create practical problems for white.

 As in this move order starting by 1…d6 white can force the transition into a queenless middlegame, our second game from this article is dedicated to that.
 Despite the trade of queens, the position is far from being a “dead draw”.
-Even if the theory manuals regard this line as slightly better for white, practice has shown that black’s position is hard to crack.
+Even if the theory manuals regard this line as slightly better for white, the practice has shown that black’s position is hard to crack.

 After 4.dxe5 dxe5 5.Qxd8+ Kxd8 6.Bc4 black normally plays 6…Be6, accepting doubled pawns but building a solid position.
-However, the move 6…Ke8!? is very interesting leads to complicated play.
+However, the move 6…Ke8!? is very interesting and leads to complicated play.

 We hope you enjoyed this article and learned more about the Philidor Defense.
-It is not an easy defense to play, but if at some point you’re in need for a long battle as black, this is an excellent weapon.
+It is not an easy defense to play, but if at some point you’re in need of a long battle as black, this is an excellent weapon.
 Good luck!

 If you want to improve your chess level, you need to have a clear study plan.
 If you aim for a dramatic improvement at chess you need to work on all of the elements of the game in a systematic way: